ItsProfessional/CursorInverter/README.md

 ## How does it work?
 Detects whether the color of the pixel under your cursor is closer to black or white, and setting your cursor to the opposite color.
 # Disclaimer
-These script is in an early stage, and offered as-is.
+This script is in an early stage, and offered as-is.
 There will be bugs.
-I am not responsible for any damage, loss of data, or anything caused by these scripts.
+I am not responsible for any damage, loss of data, or anything caused by this script.